ErpNetDocs/tech/modules/system/security/groups/power-users.md

 ## Key features

-The Power Users group:

-1. Grants access to the **Security (Access Permissions)** panel and allows Power Users to make it accessible/hidden for regular users.
+1. Members are always **manually added** to the Power Users group.

-2. Has users always **manually added**.
 Unlike in the **Administrators** group type, there is no checkbox or automated assignment process.

-3. **Cannot** be edited directly by users.
+2. The Power Users group **cannot** be edited directly by users.
 This includes changing its name and header.

-   Any attempt by users to modify it will result in an **error**, ensured by **[business rule R37166](https://docs.erp.net/tech/modules/system/security/system-permissions/manage-access-permissions.html?q=R37166#business-rule-enforcement)**.
+   Any attempt by users to modify it will result in an **error**, handled by **[business rule R37166](https://docs.erp.net/tech/modules/system/security/system-permissions/manage-access-permissions.html?q=R37166#business-rule-enforcement)**.

    ![pictures](pictures/Error_window_19_12.jpg)